Best RAM for Ryzen 5 5600X in 2023

 • Tall heat spreader

 On the outside, the Vengeance RGB Pro sticks look really good.
-The heat spreader is rather tall and does a great job of keeping the RAM stable and performing well even when pushed hard.
-The RGB lights on the top are also pretty neat, and add a bit of flair to your system.
-They can be controlled with Corsair’s iCUE software, so you have a bit of flexibility in that regard.
+The heat spreader is tall and does a great job keeping the RAM stable and performing well even when pushed hard.
+The RGB lights on the top are also pretty neat and add a bit of flair to your system.
+They can be controlled with Corsair’s iCUE software, so you have a bit of flexibility in that regard, but if aesthetics are your priority over performance, then these might not be the best fit for your build.

 G.Skill Trident Z Neo